userjack6880/Open-Report-Parser/README.md

-# imap-dmarcts
+# dmarcts-report-parser
 A Perl based tool to parse DMARC reports, based on John Levine's [rddmarc](http://www.taugh.com/rddmarc/), but extended by the following features:
 * Allow to read messages from an IMAP server and not only from the local filesystem.
 * Store much more XML values into the database (for example the missing SPF and DKIM results from the policy_evaluated section) and also the entire XML for later reference.
 * Needed database tables and columns are created automatically, user only needs to provide a database.
 The database schema is compatible to the one used by rddmarc, but extends it by additional fields.
-Users can switch from rddmarc to imap-dmarcts without having to do any changes to the database by themself.
+Users can switch from rddmarc to dmarcts-report-parser.pl without having to do any changes to the database by themself.

 ## Installation and Configuration